andyrobinson/ard-nav/README.md

 ## Current concerns

-We probably need a turning mode and a steady state mode, and move between the modes based on deflection from course.
+We probably need a turning mode and a steady state mode - it's likely for power management reasons that we will have short bursts of steering followed by longer periods of sleep, although given the fairly instant nature of the transition, the periods of sleep could potentially be quite short.

-Display refresh causes jitter, but we can live with that for the moment (won't be an issue OTW unless SD card writing has the same problem).
+Display refresh causes jitter, but we can live with that for the moment (this is not an issue OTW).

-The steering is jittery at the moment.
-The sample rate of 1/10th of a second means that quite large rates of turn can be calculated (minimum is 10 degrees/sec), many just due to the inaccuracy of the compass.
-It may be better to reduce the sample rate or do a low pass filter (i.e. average over 2 or 3 readings), but this will make it less responsive.
+The steering makes the boat fish tail.
+Currently adjusting the influence of rate of turn.

 ## Observations from field tests